Qarik-Group/concourse-tutorial/README.md

 Target Concourse
 ----------------

-In the spirit of absolutely declaring everything you do to get absolutely the same result, the `fly` CLI requres that you specify the target API for every `fly` request.
+In the spirit of absolutely declaring everything you do to get absolutely the same result, the `fly` CLI requires that you specify the target API for every `fly` request.

 First, alias it with a name `tutorial` (this name is used by all the tutorial wrapper scripts):